weaveworks/service/README.md

 1. Navigate to http://scope.weave.works and behold the beauty

-Note:

-- You'll need to preload a recent build of the scope image
+Note that you'll need to preload a recent build of the Scope image.